bbsoares/NASA_EU_databases/README.md

 ```
 Note that the function ```get_data()``` from the EU database was renamed as ```eudata()``` to avoid confusion with the ```get_data()``` function from NASA database.

+IV.
 The main function to be used is the *match* function in the file *function.py*.
 The search for planetary information from both NASA and EU can be done through the corresponding SWEET-Cat star name or its coordinates (also in SWEET-Cat).
 This function return a dataframe for each NASA and EU found matches, therefore it should be assigned two variables (although it works all the same even if the variables aren't assigned).

 ```pyhton
 # Search by name